oabdulra/lotide/README.md

  * `takeUntil`: Takes in an array and a point to stop, and returns a new array with everything until the stop point

  * `without`: takes in an array and removes elements not needed, and returns a new array with elements removed

+ * `assertEqual`: Checks to see if 2 passthroughs are equal

+ * `assertArraysEqual`: Check to see if 2 array are equal

+ * `assertObjectsEqual`: Checks to see if 2 objects are the same